RobinStaab/CGT21_pd_simulation/notes/players.md

 - TFT is not the best awnser to RANDOM
 - u(TFT, TFT) is a Nash-Equilibrium but no Subgame perfect equilibrium.
 For a situation (D,C): u(TF2T,TFT) scores more points than u(TFT, TFT).
 (Only if $R > \frac{T+S}{2}$)

-## Joss
+## Suspicious Tit-for-Tat (DTFT)

-Joss is exactly the same as TFT but has a probability of $p$ to select defection each round.
+Suspicious Tit-for-Tat is exactly like Tit-for-Tat but it starts with defaction rather than cooperation on the first turn.

 ##### Advantages

-- exploits "Always C" better than TFT
+- Cannot be exploited at the first turn

 ##### Disadvantages

-- If Joss plays against TFT it can result in interchanged cooperation and defection after Joss chose defection for the first time.
-After Joss played defection for the second time, they each play defection for the rest of the game
+- Most other strategies start to also defect, if you start with defection
+- Leads to interchanged cooperation and defection against Tit-for-Tat from the beginning on (which is not optimal in most cases)

 ## Tit-for-two-Tat (TF2T)